UTAH THEATER/150 MAIN PROJECT

 Is the Utah Theater listed on any local or national historic registers?

-No, the theater is not formally listed on any local or national historic registers.
+No, the theater is not formally listed on any local or national historic registers, although it did receive an official Determination of Eligibility.
 Over the past decade, multiple preservationists have informed the RDA that, due to damage to and changes made to the building, the theater would likely not qualify.
 However, recently, other preservationists have suggested that there is a potential chance it could qualify.

 More information available in the “Historic Preservation and Associated Tax Credits” portion of the Project Background section below.